SystemFw/blog/content/staging/paxos-failures.md

 Note that we won't be able to detect with certainty that a process has
 crashed: in particular in this model it's impossible to distinguish a crashed process from a slow process, or from messages being dropped.

+how does failure look like, when it is valid

+anything else before we describe things that aren't covered (reconfig, storage faults, byzantine failures)